Hamlet's took long path to land to UNT before guiding Mean Green to NCAA tournament

 “Javion is obviously one of the players who got us there,” said James Reese, a fellow senior guard.
 “He’s a big part of what we do.
 We believe in him 100 percent.

 “He’s a great leader and is tough.
-He won’t tell you do do anything he won’t do.”
+He won’t tell you to do anything he won’t do.”

 UNT will look to Hamlet to lead the way again when the Mean Green take on Purdue.